 - Some thoughts on heroes after meeting Norman Reedus

 I’m not yet sure what 2018 will bring on Unschool Rules.
 In addition to looking for a new wrapup format, Ashar will finish her mandatory reporting and “graduate” under PA law in a couple of months.
 Our lives are not likely to change much, and I’d love to keep sharing how we live and learn together, but I worry our day-to-day experiences may be less and less relevant even to unschooling families.

 So if there’s something you’d like me to write about… please comment and let me know.
 I’d love to spend more time doing things like addressing specific topics or questions around unschooling, so if you have one, holler at me!

 Road trip kickoff

-I mentioned that Dan and Sarah are heading to Arizona.
+I mentioned that Dan and Ashar are heading to Arizona.
 As I finish this post on New Year’s Day, they’re on the last leg.
 So far, their days were: